 DAWN DUDEK is a multidisciplinary artist inspired by natural settings, duality, environmental awareness, and familiarity and dissonance with a strong sense of narrative; all recurring themes within her work.
 Dudek uses traditional mediums and digital tools to create her artworks moving between large format photography, sculptural installation, painting, ink drawing and animation.

-Born in Winnipeg, Dawn Dudek moved to Toronto where she became a graduate and alumni of the Ontario College of Art. followed by a solo exhibition in Toronto in 1993.
-The press coverage received for this photographic installation included a live interview with CBC television, and led to a position as jr. art director for MAC cosmetics.
-Steering her career into the then new area of computer graphics, she joined TOPIX/Mad Dog studio as director of broadcast animation for clients including Paramount Pictures, MTV and General Mills foods; then moved to online media joining Maclaren McCann Interactive (MMI) as an art director creating web content for clients such as Nesquik and General Motors before relocating to France in 2001 to further develop her skills as a fine artist.
+Born in Winnipeg, Canada, Dudek studied at the Ontario College of Art (OCAD) and established herself as an art director and animator.
+After a position as Jr. Art director at MAC cosmetics she steered her career into the then new area of computer graphics, she joined TOPIX/Mad Dog studio as director of broadcast animation for clients including Paramount Pictures, MTV and General Mills foods; then moved to online media joining McCann Canada Interactive as an art director creating digital content for clients such as Nesquik and General Motors before relocating to France in 2001 to further develop her skills as a fine artist.

 My art is inspired by sameness, contradictions, a strong sense of narrative; often placing contrasting images close to each other and painting multiples with marked differences.
 Craft and technology, natural settings close to urban centres, familiarity and dissonance--all are relevant to my art and all have been recurring themes for me.
 My paintings touch on subjects central to the experience of contemporary life.
 Our internal repository of memorable images is a composite of real and constructed, fact and fiction; our emotional engagement with images and art influences us just as powerfully as real life.